- How does the district stay up-to-date with the most current recommendations, best practices and requirements in regards to district/school safety?

 - How have you informed the community and public about your school safety initiatives?

-- Our District-Wide School Safety Plan is posted on the Board of Education’s agenda for review, and then is posted for 30 days so the public can comment prior to the board’s adoption.
+- Our District-Wide School Safety Plan is posted on the Board of Education’s agenda for review and then is posted for 30 days so the public can comment prior to the board’s adoption.
 We typically have our safety consultant present an overview of the drafted safety plan at a board meeting during the summer, before it is posted for public comment and board approval.
+The approved version is posted in numerous places on our website.

-- What does it mean that ICC is a closed campus, and when was this enacted?
+- What does it mean that ICC is a closed campus?

 - It means the campus is closed to outside visitors between 7 a.m. and 3:30 p.m, and after dusk.
 This policy doesn’t apply to members of the public invited to the district or drop-off and pick-up at the school buildings.